DarwinAwardWinner/ido-completing-read-plus/README.md

     (require 'ido-ubiquitous)
     (ido-ubiquitous-mode 1)

+## ido-describe-fns ##

+Newer versions of Emacs have a special feature where functions like `describe-variable` and `describe-function` can automatically load the file whose prefix you have typed in order to offer the symbols defined in that package as completions.
+Unfortunately, this non-standard completion with a dynamically updating set of options is incompatible with ido.
+The ido-describe-fns package allows ido to work with these functions again.
+Simply install it and then do

+    (require 'ido-describe-fns)

+If `ido-ubiquitous-mode` is enabled, then simply loading this package will enable it as well.

 ## Smex ##

 Smex allows you to use ido for completion of commands in M-x, with